luanpotter/shattered-wilds/docs/arcane.md

 ## Predefined Spells

-While a **Caster** can choose any effect within the realms of the **Arcane**, below is a list of predefined spells with predefined Augmentation Modifiers making it easier for Players and DMs; they can both be used exactly as-is, or used to judge modifiers by comparison.
+While a **Caster** can choose any effect within the domains of the **Arcane**, below is a list of predefined spells with predefined Augmentation Modifiers making it easier for Players and DMs; they can both be used exactly as-is, or used to judge modifiers by comparison.

 Across all **Schools**, the **Basic Arcane Spell** takes **2 [[Action_Point | AP]]** and **1 [[Focus_Point | FP]]** to cast, with **Base DC 15** (or contested if higher), and range based on your [[Influence Range]].